-Our walking safaris range from gentle trails, to full blown expeditionary hikes over days to exhilarating walks with big game
+Our walking safaris range from gentle trails, to full blown expeditionary hikes over days to walks with big game

 A walking safari in the African bush is a truly unbeatable